 The HDI container name can be quite ugly if it is generated.
 The HDI Container name is controlled by the parameter service-name in the WebIDE mta.yaml project.

 The host of the Client Application is the full SAC tenant name without https://

 ?
 What project name would you like? haa ?
 Would you like to create a new directory for this project?
 Yes ## You are binding the HAA to this HDI Container, multiple can be added later if required ?
-What is the name of your HDI container? covid-nhs ## SAC Tenant name, if you have multiple these can be adjusted in the mta.yaml ?
+What is the name of your HDI container? covid-nhs ?
 What is the host of your client application? my-sac-tenant.eu10.sapanalytics.cloud ## Yes = SSO to DB, No = HDI Container user used for DB connection ?
-Will you be requiring named HANA users?
+Will you be configuring SSO (implies shadow users in HANA)?
 No ?
-Would you like to add multi-tenant application support?
-No ## Space name in your SCP sub-account ?
-Which Cloud Foundry space do you intend to deploy to? dev
+Would you like to add multi-tenant SaaS application support?
+No

 Upon completion, open the newly created project.